geez0219/website-ng/src/assets/branches/r1.0/tutorial/beginner/t02_dataset.md

         return self.data['x'].shape[0]
     def __getitem__(self, idx):
         return {key: self.data[key][idx] for key in self.data}

 a = {'x': np.random.rand(100,5), 'y': np.random.rand(100)}
 ds = mydataset(a)
-print (ds[0])
-print (len(ds))
+print(ds[0])
+print(len(ds))
 ```

-    {'x': array([0.04542747, 0.4162909 , 0.24907324, 0.84718429, 0.03261794]), 'y': 0.7262192218518535}
+    {'x': array([0.11588935, 0.27958611, 0.45703942, 0.36171531, 0.66472315]), 'y': 0.5592775462425909}
     100

+<a id='t02FEDS'></a>

 ## FastEstimator Dataset

 In this section we will showcase how a Dataset can be created using FastEstimator.
-This tutorial shows three ways you can create a Dataset in FastEstimator, first is using data from disk, the second one showing the creation of Dataset from memory and the last one uses a generator to create the Dataset.
+This tutorial shows three ways to create Datasets.
+The first uses data from disk, the second uses data already in memory, and the third uses a generator to create a Dataset.

+<a id='t02Disk'></a>

 ### 1. Dataset from disk

 In this tutorial we will showcase two ways to create a Dataset from disk:

+<a id='t02LDirDs'></a>

 #### 1.1 LabeledDirDataset

 To showcase this we will first have to create a dummy directory structure representing the two classes.
 Then we create a few files in each of the directories.
-The following image shows how the temp directory structure looks like:
+The following image shows the hierarchy of our temporary data directory:

 <img src="assets/branches/r1.0/tutorial/../resources/t02_dataset_folder_structure.png" alt="drawing" width="200"/>